Th0masLavigne/FEniCSx_GMSH_tutorials/README.md

   * Darcy problem, **$`\color{red} \text{Je n'ai pas la ressource}`$**
   * Terzaghi poromechanical model **$`\color{red} \text{A faire}`$** (from *[Lavigne et al., 2023](https://doi.org/10.1016/j.jmbbm.2023.105902)*).

 One can also refer to the tutorial from *[Lavigne et al., 2023](https://doi.org/10.1016/j.jmbbm.2023.105902)* ([Github ressource](https://github.com/Th0masLavigne/Skin_porous_modelling.git)).
 Please cite this work if you use codes from this workshop that can be related to this tutorial.
 One can also refer to the work presented in *[Lavigne et al., 2024]()* for an example of an updated Lagrangian poro-elastic model with imposed displacement: [Github](https://github.com/Th0masLavigne/Skin_porous_modelling.git).
+The reaction force is evaluated and volume tags from gmsh are used to map the material parameters.

 ## Creating a virtual workspace